Snory/RobinOnTheWayBlog/content/blog/UnityShaderGraph/index.md

 * [moss](https://youtu.be/Q43XBychCEY)
   * can be combined with with [view, world, object & tangent](https://youtu.be/E6Srr-HaicI) which will allow you to honor the shape of the object given by normals
   * the moss course also introduced blending normal maps, which is done lerping the textures, but there is an [another approach](https://youtu.be/GKVBJ7aO1Mk) to it
+  * there were two more videos on how to improve normal maps, but they required having textures prepared in a specific manner.
+This suggests that there is definitely a way to enhance the moss, but I chose to skip it.

 ![mossDiff](./mossDiff.png "After View, world, object & tangent course: left is original, after course")